- Research article

 Immediately after the interviews, notes were made by author1 to capture the setting and reflections in respect of the informants’ emotional responses.
 The interviews without any biographical details of the informants were transcribed verbatim by a secretary and delivered to the three authors.
 The authors read the interviews right through each by themselves in order to obtain a sense of the whole.
 Thereafter the interviews were read word by word.
 Words which were interpreted to capture key experiences of the informants were highlighted in the text and assigned preliminary codes .
 In the next step of the process, the research team met and compared their codes and sorted them into categories and subcategories.
 Quotations were selected to support each description and to secure the trustworthiness of the data.

-Students’ experiences of using forms for unit-specific learning outcomes and targeted reflection in outpatient units
+Two categories and 6 subcategories, describing students’ experiences of using forms for unit-specific learning outcomes and targeted reflection in outpatient units, were identified (Table 1).

 Data revealed that the students’ preparedness when entering the outpatient unit impacted on how they described the week.
 A high level of preparedness seemed to be close to a prerequisite in order for a student to perceive the week as successful.